cockroachdb/docs/src/current/v24.2/install-cockroachdb-windows.md

 Running a stateful application like CockroachDB in Docker is more complex and error-prone than most uses of Docker.
 Unless you are very experienced with Docker, we recommend starting with a different installation and deployment method.
 {{site.data.alerts.end}}

-Docker images are [multi-platform images](https://docs.docker.com/build/building/multi-platform/) that contains binaries for both Intel and ARM.
+Docker images are [multi-platform images](https://docs.docker.com/build/building/multi-platform/) that contain binaries for both Intel and ARM.
 Multi-platform images do not take up additional space on your Docker host.

 Intel binaries can run on ARM systems, but with a significant reduction in performance.